Keinberger/sol-governed-nft-marketplace/README.md

 The deploy scripts will take care of setting up the contracts, so access-control, upgradeability and other features are set up properly.

->""Note""
->The deployer still retains all governance tokens after deployment.
+>**Note**: The deployer still retains all governance tokens after deployment.
 In a real implementation of the project, the tokens would need to be
 >distributed among shareholders of the project, to provide true decentralized governance of the marketplace.

 ### Scripts